maufrontier/puppeteer-headful/README.md

-# Puppeteer Headful with commands
+# Puppeteer Headful with Commands

 #### Forked from the fantastic [Puppeteer Headful](https://github.com/mujo-code/puppeteer-headful), started and maintained by [Jacob Lowe](https://github.com/jcblw)